 After that, it’s important to see if your skills are in demand.
-Even if you’ve got obscure skills like crocheting, that doesn’t mean you can’t turn them into a business.
+Even if you’ve got obscure skills like crocheting, that doesn’t mean you can’t become a freelancer or turn them into a business.

 For example, people spend money to learn crafts like crochet.
 They buy supplies, pattern books, and classes.
 Looking at existing businesses is a clue — it shows you if a market for your skills exists, no matter how unusual it may be.

 Again, how can you become an entrepreneur?
 By being decisive and resilient.
 Even if you’re facing obstacles, find a way to overcome them – don’t mourn the fact that they’re there.

 Why would someone come to you for help?